-Standard repositories might not provide packages that need to be installed on Centos, Red Hat Enterprise Linux (RHEL), or Amazon Linux-based distributions.
-Enabling the EPEL repo provides additional package installation options.
+Standard repositories might not provide all the packages that can be installed on CentOS, RHEL, or Amazon Linux-based distributions.
+Enabling the EPEL repository provides additional options for package installation.

-sudo yum install –y epel-release
+sudo amazon-linux-extras install epel -y

 sudo yum-config-manager --enable epel